-From cobots that collaborate with humans to Hololens, a wearable holographic computer, AI is no longer science fiction.
+From cobots that collaborate with humans to HoloLens, a wearable holographic computer, AI is no longer science fiction.

-The idea of Artificial Intelligence is no longer science fiction.
-AI is everywhere - at work, at home, at play.
-Believe it or not, AI is a concept that had been around for ages before coining the term in 1956.
-In Greek mythology, an ancient Greek god named Talos was the first robot.
-In Chinese culture, early precursors to modern technology were automota made of wheels and cogs that operated clocks and animated toys.
-But it wasn’t until 1956 when Marvin Minsky presented that artificial intelligence would be achievable in the near future.
-Skip ahead to the 21st century when IBM’s AI Deep Blue crushed international chess masters or when AI Watson trounced Ken Jennings at Jeopardy.
-(ABC News/YouTube)
+Believe it or not, AI as a concept has been around for literally ages.
+In Greek mythology, an ancient Greek god named Talos was the first robot, while inChinese culture, early precursors to modern technology were automota made of wheels and cogs that operated clocks and animated toys.
+But the term was officially coined in 1956, when Marvin Minsky predicted that AI would be achievable in the near future.
+Fast-forward to the 21st century, when IBM’s AI,“Deep Blue,” crushed international chess masters, and AI “Watson” trounced Ken Jennings at Jeopardy.

 Subscribe to our newsletter for regular insight and news

-Although the average employee is hopefully not running miles in combat boots, engaging in mental training like the SEALs just may be the trick for reclaiming our brains from stress.Read More >>
+While few employees are running miles in combat boots, mentally training like the elite military unit may help us reclaim our brains from stress.Read More >>

 The virtual workspace isn’t going away.
-Here’s how WFH is affecting our brains and bodies — and how these changes could reshape the workforce as we know it.Read More >>
+Here’s how WFH is affecting us — and how these changes could reshape the workforce as we know it.Read More >>

-Human Resources Executives are central to the success of an organization and set the tone for how employees can contribute, perform, and thrive.
-On December 16, 2021 Enspira hosted a virtual roundtable discussion with a panel of cutting edge Chief People Officers to share reflections, perspectives and resources.Read More >>
+Human Resources executives are central to the success of an organization, setting the tone for how employees can contribute and thrive.
+Here, a few industry leaders share their insights.Read More >>

-Processing emotionally charged events like the Ahmaud Arbery case can affect a person at moral and spiritual levels that can be hard to manage.
+Processing emotionally charged events can impact people in ways that are difficult to manage.
 What can be done to support them?Read More >>

-From cobots that collaborate with humans to Hololens, a wearable holographic computer, AI is no longer science fiction.Read More >>
+From cobots that collaborate with humans to HoloLens, a wearable holographic computer, AI is no longer science fiction.Read More >>

-As old paradigms fall by the wayside, how we shape company culture and do business altogether is transforming at breakneck speeds.Read More >>
+As old paradigms fall by the wayside, how we shape corporate culture and do business altogether is transforming at breakneck speeds.Read More >>

 Uniqueness of identification has grown and blossomed into a spectrum of diversity, challenging the way companies think about DEIB.Read More >>

-There are a number of complex forces at play that are steering people away from the workforce, but arguably the most common and predominant, is burnout.Read More >>
+A number of complex forces are steering people away from the workforce, but arguably the most common one is burnout.Read More >>

-There are many new concepts and theories out there today that promote an improved work-life balance for employees, the five-hour workday being one of the most compelling.Read More >>
+Of all the theories that aim to engender better work-life balance, the five-hour workday is one of the most compelling.Read More >>

-Just because you say that you're operating strategically doesn't actually mean that your plan is strategic.Read More >>
+Just because you say you're operating strategically doesn't mean your plan is strategic.Read More >>

-Yes, “be yourself” is definitely sound advice; and these days, employers are known to tell their employees the same thing.Read More >>
+Yes, “be yourself” is definitely sound advice--and these days, employers are known to tell their employees the same thing.
+But there are limits.Read More >>

-There's an energized focus on DEIB programs are surging across the American workplace - why aren't employers taking action?Read More >>
+DEIB programs are surging across the American workplace.
+Why are some employers still not taking action?Read More >>

-It's not always easy to know when to prioritize between speed or time in business, and there may not be one right answer.Read More >>
+It's not always easy to know when to prioritize speed vs. quality in business.
+There may be more than one right answer.Read More >>

-Your words likely don't have the impact that you intend them to have, and this can be problematic, particularly in the workplace.Read More >>
+Your words often don't have the impact you intend them to--which can be problematic, especially in the workplace.Read More >>

-Giving and receiving effective feedback is not always an easy task, and here are some insights to help you along the way.Read More >>
+Giving and receiving valuable feedback isn't always an easy task.
+Here are some insights to help you along the way.Read More >>

-Unlimited PTO sounds like a dream come true, but we're not so sure.
-Is it here to stay, or is it just the flavor of the week?Read More >>
+Unlimited PTO sounds like a dream come true.
+Is it here to stay, or just the flavor of the week?Read More >>

-Join us for an intersectional discussion with experts in neurodiversity on the benefits of employing a diverse team.Read More >>
+Join us for a dynamic discussion with neurodiversity experts on the benefits of employing a diverse team.Read More >>

-We bring our biases everywhere, and even during our most celebrated and joyous traditions, they can leave an impact.Read More >>
+Our biases manifest everywhere--and even during our most celebrated and joyous traditions, they can leave an impact.Read More >>

 Are we truly our most productive when we work five days a week?
-Recent studies suggest that might not be the case.Read More >>
+Recent studies suggest otherwise.Read More >>

 For Pride Month 2021, Enspira interviewed two pioneers in the LGBTQ+ business community who continue to inspire change.Read More >>

-We must all continue to acknowledge and celebrate diversity in the workplace, and only then will we see lasting change.Read More >>
+If we want to see real, sustainable change, we all must continue to acknowledge and celebrate diversity in the workplace.Read More >>

 The raging pandemic has pushed people beyond reasonable limits, and has adversely affected women disproportionately.Read More >>